Scotland is one of those countries where the question isn’t what is there to do, but where do I even start.

 With over 6,000 miles of coastline, 30,000+ lochs, and some of Britain’s most dramatic mountain scenery, Scotland offers walking experiences that range from an easy hour-long forest stroll to multi-day backcountry expeditions.

-- Best walks in Scotland — from short scenic strolls to full-day hikes, here are my favourite walks across the country
+- The best walks in Scotland — from short scenic strolls to full-day hikes, here are my favourite walks across the country

-- Coastal walks — Scotland’s coastline is world-class; the best stretches for walking include the Kintyre Way, the Fife Coastal Path, and the wild shores of Ardnamurchan
+- My favourite coastal walks — Scotland’s coastline is world-class; the best stretches for walking include the Kintyre Way, the Fife Coastal Path, and the wild shores of Ardnamurchan

-- Gorge walks & woodland dens — hidden ravines and ancient forest; Scotland’s most atmospheric walks
+- Gorge walks & woodland dens — discover hidden ravines and ancient forest; Scotland’s most atmospheric walks

-- Circular walks — loop routes for every ability, all across the country
+- The best circular walks in Scotland — loop routes for every ability, all across the country

 Discover more guides to getting outside >